C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Approach

-These domain problems reflect distinct quantum encoding strategies and cover a wide range of problem types, from arithmetic operations to complex combinatorial optimisation tasks (see Table~\ref{table:problem_summary}).
-To support evolving application needs, the parser adopts a modular design that allows additional problem classes to be incorporated without disrupting existing components.
-Table~\ref{table:problem_summary} summarises each problem type, its domain, required input data, supported algorithms, and the QCF representations used.
-This structured mapping ensures a uniform interface for downstream modules and demonstrates how heterogeneous problem domains are normalised into a consistent workflow within the framework.

 Given a code snippet, the parser first checks syntactic validity using Python's \texttt{ast} module; invalid inputs are assigned to \texttt{UNKNOWN} rather than forced into a class.
-Valid snippets are encoded with CodeBERT~\cite{feng2020codebertpretrainedmodelprogramming}; the [CLS] representation is passed through a linear classification head with softmax to predict the problem tag~\cite{devlin2019bertpretrainingdeepbidirectional}.
+Valid snippets are encoded with CodeBERT~\cite{feng2020codebertpretrainedmodelprogramming}, a transformer-based model with a maximum input length of 512 subword tokens produced by its tokenizer.
+When inputs exceed this limit, the tokenizer truncates the resulting sequence of tokens produced from the source code, and problem-type classification is performed on the leading portion of this token sequence.
+In contrast, AST-based parsing and QCF data extraction operate on the full program, ensuring that problem-relevant data is not lost due to token-length constraints.
+The [CLS] representation is passed through a linear classification head with softmax to predict the problem tag~\cite{devlin2019bertpretrainingdeepbidirectional}.
 Formally, the predicted tag \(\hat y\) is given by